ansible/ansible-runner/docs/remote_jobs.rst

 When running `ansible-runner worker`, if no `--private-data-dir` is given, it will extract the contents to a temporary directory which is deleted at the end of execution.
-You can use the `--delete` flag in conjunction with `--private-data-dir` to assure that the provided directory is deleted at the end of execution.
+If the `--private-data-dir` option is given, then the directory will persist after the run finishes, unless you give the `--delete` flag, in which case the directory will be deleted both before and after the run.

 The following command offers out-of-band cleanup.